 A healthy tortoise’s immune system will naturally fight off many harmful pathogens, but septicemia becomes more likely when germs multiply and spread unchecked.

-Septicemia and sepsis are often used interchangeably, but they differ based on the level of progression.
+Septicemia and sepsis are often used interchangeably but differ based on progression.

-Sepsis (blood poisoning) occurs when the immune system overreacts to the infection, damaging tissues and vital organs.
+Sepsis (blood poisoning) occurs when the immune system overreacts to an infection, damaging tissues and vital organs.
 Left untreated, sepsis will eventually result in death.

 Septicemia in Tortoises